 Proper management of this knowledge means it is available to all levels of the business.
 It can be used in decision-making, to solve problems and to innovate, which is how good knowledge management contributes to the constantly evolving source of competitive advantage.

-Knowledge is disseminated throughout an organisation through knowledge management capabilities that are integrated into existing working practices, routines and initiatives.
+Knowledge is disseminated throughout an organization through knowledge management capabilities that are integrated into existing working practices, routines and initiatives.

 To achieve this there needs to be an infrastructure in place that allows people to share knowledge within the context in which it is required.
-Employees need to be provided with the tools to be able to create, store, disseminate, and utilise knowledge and expertise within the organisation.
+Employees need to be provided with the tools to be able to create, store, disseminate, and utilize knowledge and expertise within the organization.

 The relationship between technology and knowledge management is similar to the relationship between tools and the mind.
 For example, the mind uses tools to transfer and explain an idea.
 Knowledge management uses technology for the transfer and exchange of knowledge.
 Technology therefore, plays a pivotal role in developing knowledge management capabilities.
 IT infrastructure enable’s employees to create new and maintain knowledge from existing working practices, routines and initiatives within a range of formats from best practices to how-to videos.
 Employees can then store, access and reuse knowledge.

 If an organization doesn’t allocate investment, time and resource into a suitable knowledge management software solution, employees will still create and reuse the knowledge they acquire.
 If the knowledge management software doesn’t support employee needs and isn’t properly maintained, then employees will struggle to use it.
 This results in people putting knowledge in places others can’t find it, recreating other people's efforts and reusing knowledge that’s out of date or incorrect.